+Before school opens, listen to news media (radio, television, school website & Facebook)

+website: www.kualapuucharterschool.org

+Facebook: Kualapu'u Public Charter School

+Mass Email Platform: Parent Square &

+SchoolMessenger (primarily for attendance)

-- Before school opens, listen to news media (radio, television, school website & Facebook) website: www.kualapuucharterschool.org Facebook: Kualapu'u Public Conversion Charter School - If school is in session and school must be closed, the following will occur: - School /DOE will notify news media to announce closure. - Parents and/or designee listed on emergency contact card will be contacted to pick up students at school.
-(There will be NO bus delivery.)
+- If school is in session and school must be closed, the following will occur: - School /DOE will notify news media to announce closure; - We will use various Social Media, Email; - Students who are remaining at school after social media, email notices, will have their parents and/or designee listed on emergency contact card contacted to pick up students at school, - Bus Service will be use only if students are on the regular schedule.
+Otherwise, there will be NO bus delivery.